connorjward/perplex-aspect/README.md

 ## Testing

-The tests used in ASPECT are simply used to verify that the output of a simulation remains unchanged.
+The tests used in ASPECT are simply used to verify that the output of a simulation does not change.
-The tests provided in this repository take this approach and so a test consists of a parameter file and a set of output files whose output may be compared.
+Each test used here consists of a parameter file and a set of output files whose output may be compared to future runs of the simulation.

 Similarly to the cookbooks, the tests can be run as follows: